Owner giving CBD oil to dog

 What to Take Note of with CBD Dog Treats for Dogs with Epilepsy?

 With CBD dog treats or any edibles, the dosage will vary according to the brand you choose.
-Dogs will need a different dosage to humans, so it’s important to note that human and pet CBD products have different dosages.
+Dogs will need a different dosage than humans, so it’s important to note that human and pet CBD products have different dosages.
 Human CBD products should not be used on pets.

 It’s best to reach out to your veterinarian to discuss the appropriate CBD potency for your dog.
 A dog’s age, health conditions, weight, and sensitivities must be taken into account first.